LHarveyDev/the-kitchen-cupboard/README.md

 - Code Institute's Task Manager project walkthrough.
 Used to create the search function [Code Institute](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/08-SearchingWithinTheDatabase/01-text_index_searching/app.py#L28)
 - How to center a div using Flex [Stack Overflow](https://stackoverflow.com/questions/9862167/positioning-div-element-at-center-of-screen)
 - Python string splitlines method.
 I used this to display my ingredients and method items as lists [W3schools](https://www.w3schools.com/python/ref_string_splitlines.asp)
+- I also referred to this document on how to split a string into a list in Jinja [Stack Overflow](https://stackoverflow.com/questions/30515456/split-string-into-list-in-jinja)
 - W3Schools tutorial on how flex-wrap works.
 I used this to make my edit and delete buttons responsive on laptop sized screens.
 [W3schools](https://www.w3schools.com/cssref/css3_pr_flex-wrap.php)
 - I used this document as a refresher on how absolute and relative filepaths work [Stack Overflow](https://stackoverflow.com/questions/10659459/starting-with-a-forward-slash-in-html-for-href)
 - The Flask documentation was referred to extensively [Flask documentation](https://flask.palletsprojects.com/en/3.0.x/)
 - The Materialize documentation was used to create the various components including [Materialize Cards](https://materializecss.com/cards.html) and [Materialize Buttons](https://materializecss.com/buttons.html)
+- I also used Slack to view other students work in the project-milestone-3 and peer-code-review channels
+- My mentor helped identify the issue I had with my search queries not being stored and shared the following guide [Stack Abuse](https://stackabuse.com/get-request-query-parameters-with-flask/)

 ### Content

 - All content for the individual recipes (images and text) was obtained from [BBC Good Food](https://www.bbcgoodfood.com/)